FOXP4

 Forkhead box protein P4 is a protein that in humans is encoded by the FOXP4 gene.

 This gene belongs to subfamily P of the forkhead box (FOX) transcription factor family.
 Forkhead box transcription factors play important roles in the regulation of tissue- and cell type-specific gene transcription during both development and adulthood.
 Many members of the forkhead box gene family, including members of subfamily P, have roles in mammalian oncogenesis.
 This gene may play a role in the development of tumors of the kidney and larynx.
 Alternative splicing of this gene produces multiple transcript variants, some encoding different isoforms.
+It also is a major factor in developing Long COVID as such, increasing the chances of developing the little-understood syndrome 1.6 fold, a finding which has major implications for COVID-19 pandemic research.